 We are currently involved in a number of collaborative research programmes into rewilding, and into ‘no net loss’ and ‘net gain’ as policy principles.
 These include working with researchers at the University of Oxford (UK), University of Copenhagen (Denmark), and University of Sussex (UK) – and informally, with other institutions.

 One component of this has been to build a Wild Business database of regional, national and international policies and guidelines that enable or require the implementation of no net loss projects, particularly biodiversity offsets.
 For more information about this database, which is derived primarily from available academic literature (see list below), please refer to the Contacts page on this website.
+This database has now been subsumed by the Global Inventory of Biodiversity Offset Policies (GIBOP).
+This includes the database into biodiversity offset implementation created and published by Bull & Strange (2018).

 Further, Wild Business have constructed a global database of medium to large companies that have some kind of commitment to the conservation or restoration of nature as part of their sustainability programmes.
 Again, for more information, please refer to the Contacts page on this website.